rust-unofficial/too-many-lists/text/second-peek.md

 % Peek

-One thing we didn't even bother to implement was peeking.
+One thing we didn't even bother to implement last time was peeking.
 Let's go ahead and do that.
 All we need to do is return a reference to the element in the head of the list, if it exists.
 Sounds easy, let's try:

 ```